maximelafarie/maximelafarie/README.md

-To understand what recursion is...
-You must first understand what recursion is 🤡
+An IPv6 packet is walking out of the house.
+He goes nowhere. 🤡